Atlantic Division (NHL)

 The Atlantic Division is a name used by the National Hockey League to describe a division of teams in the Eastern Conference.

 The original Atlantic Division, the predecessor of which was the Patrick Division, was formed in 1993 as part of the Eastern Conference in a league realignment.

 As part of a 2013 realignment, the entirety of the former Atlantic Division was realigned into the Metropolitan Division.
 The Atlantic Division name was assigned to a new division comprising the former Northeast Division plus the Florida Panthers and the Tampa Bay Lightning (coincidentally, both were members of the original Atlantic Division until 1998) from the now-defunct Southeast Division, and the Detroit Red Wings, who moved from the Central Division of the Western Conference.

 This division features a number of classic and modern NHL rivalries, including Bruins–Canadiens, Bruins–Maple Leafs, Canadiens–Maple Leafs, Maple Leafs–Red Wings, Maple Leafs–Senators, and Lightning–Panthers.
-Games between the division's three Canadian teams, plus the Bruins and Red Wings, are frequently featured on Hockey Night in Canada as its main attraction.
+Games between the division's three Canadian teams, plus the Bruins and Red Wings, were traditionally featured on Hockey Night in Canada as its main attraction.